 There are many ways to access support, whether that is one-on-one support, or attend a virtual brain tumour support group.
 Gain peer support in a safe, relaxed atmosphere from the comfort of your home.

-Your healthcare team has a wealth of knowledge about brain tumours, and they can help you learn all you can about yours.
+Your health care team has a wealth of knowledge about brain tumours, and they can help you learn all you can about yours.
 They can also keep you informed of treatment options and clinical trials for which you may be eligible.

 The brain tumour may be altering your cognitive, behavioural, and physical abilities.
 This affects your activities of daily living (ADLs) and can mean that you can’t do things the same way you used to before your brain tumour.